-This month in the Textile Design Lab we are honored to host guest expert Lital Gold, a textile designer and artist originally from Israel, who moved to Philadelphia in 2011 to work as part of the print-and-color team for Free People and now works from her own studio as a print/CAD designer.
-You can read more about her in our interview here.
+This month in the Textile Design Lab we are honored to host guest expert Lital Gold, a textile designer and artist originally from Israel, who moved to Philadelphia in 2011 to work as part of the print-and-color team for Free People.
+Lital now works from her own studio as a print/CAD designer and you can read more about her in our interview here.
 Today we hope you enjoy this short excerpt from Lital’s beautiful tutorial on watercolor techniques.
 Join us today in the Textile Design Lab to access the rest of this in-depth training!

-Before you start, take your brush and paint some free lines with it.
+Before you start your watercolor techniques, take your brush and paint some free lines with it.
 See what kind of results you can get with it and choose the ones will work the best with your trend.

 Old and overly used brushes can be great tools for making nice textures.
 They are also good for “drier” techniques like acrylic.
 They will give the line a “buzzy” feeling.
 Try brushes that have different shapes for textures and, as always, feel free to be creative.
 Try textures you don’t usually try.

 After warming up a little bit, take a quick look at your color palette and make sure you stick to it.
 It’s true that colors can be adjusted easily in Photoshop, but it’s always good to stay close to the source.
 Sometimes I’d paint small squares at the corner of my paper with my color tones.

 You can start with sketching your artwork’s outline with a light pencil (I use B).
 Make sure not to use the eraser too many times, it ruins the paper.

 If you need a good eraser, I usually use FRESH BREAD (yes!) – take a piece of the doughy part and make a ball with your fingers.
 It’s the best eraser in the world, just make sure not to accidentally eat it afterwards, like I sometimes do without paying attention…